Bhakti57/PYTHON/README.md

 # PYTHON

 What is python?
-Python is interpreted, object-oriented, high level and dynamic typing language.
+Python is interpreted, object-oriented, high level and dynamic typing language.\n

+Why to learn python?
+Python syntax are easy than other language.\n